Magmadiver: Cultural references and themes

 Critics and official materials on the series have identified references to trilobites, the works of Kenji Yanobe and the biblical Magi in 'Magmadiver'.

-The episode contains several references to works of fiction or real existing elements, such as the biblical Magi, the film Blue Christmas and names used in diving competitions.
+The episode contains several references to works of fiction or real existing elements, such as the biblical Magi, the film Blue Christmas, and names used in diving competitions.
 The Boa beer that Misato drinks in the first scene refers to the Boa juice that appears in the anime movie Flying Phantom Ship (1969), while the name of the Kermadec-3 probe, used for the Angel Sandalphon investigation, comes from the volcanic Kermadec Islands in New Zealand.
 The name Kermadec is also mentioned in the television series Japan Sinks and in an episode of Gainax's Nadia: The Secret of Blue Water.
 When Asuka complains about the Japanese school system, Misato responds by telling her, "When in the village, follow the village".
 The phrase is a proverb from an ancient Japanese text called Dojikyo (童子教).
 The scenes in which Misato requests the A-17 order and Shinji spots UN planes in the sky are an homage to The Andromeda Strain (1971).
+Anime critic Ryōta Fujitsu compared the episode's final scene, in which Misato briefly alludes to her past at the hot springs, to other works by Hideaki Anno, noting that they often feature scenes in which characters reveal their true feelings while bathing.
+In Gunbuster, for example, Noriko and Kazumi deepen their bond with Jung Freud while talking in a large bath, whereas in Nadia: The Secret of Blue Water Electra reveals her tragic past while bathing aboard the Nautilus.
 Moreover, the Type D equipment has been compared with the works of Kenji Yanobe, a Japanese artist popular within the otaku subculture.